rakumasa/g47-todo-server/README.md

 # Todo list server

 The purpose of this is to create a server that will create, read, update and, delete todos.
+If you want to use `fs.readFile` and `fs.writeFile`, you are more than welcome to so your changes to `todos.json` will persist after you restart the server OR you can just require the `todos.json` file.
+Either way is fine.

 ## Getting Started
 Things to do: